Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ## Overview

 The Cumulocity Dynamic Mapper addresses the need to get **any** data provided by a message broker mapped to the Cumulocity IoT Domain model in a zero-code approach.
-It can connect to multiple message brokers likes **MQTT**, **MQTT Connect** and others, subscribes to specific topics and maps the data in a graphical way to the domain model of Cumulocity.
+It can connect to multiple message brokers likes **MQTT**, **MQTT Service** and others, subscribes to specific topics and maps the data in a graphical way to the domain model of Cumulocity.

 Per default the followings connectors are supported
 * **MQTT** - any MQTT Broker
-* **MQTT Connect** - MQTT Broker provided by Cumulocity IoT (in development)
+* **MQTT Service** - MQTT Broker provided by Cumulocity IoT (in development)

 It contains two major components: